Applications for Reception September 2023 are now closed.

 Open places (up to 50%).

-Applicants who meet the criteria for Faith Places (up to 50% of the remaining places).
+Applicants who meet the criteria for Faith Places (up to 50%).

 Up to 50% of places will be offered to children who have chosen Rimon for reasons other than religious – regardless of faith.
 Open Places will be allocated to children living nearest to the school as measured in a straight line from the address point for the child’s home, supplied by the Ordnance Survey, to the school’s main gate.
 This is measured using Barnet’s computerised geographical information system with those living closer to the school receiving higher priority.